 The Anthonys are not the only parents to have ignored their child’s flaws or mental disorders.
 It is not easy to know the extent of a loved one’s problem when so much of it is hidden and covered up.

 But when Caylee Anthony ‘disappeared’, it should have been the huge wake-up call her parents needed.
 At first, George seemed to realize the enormity of the situation and was willing to help the police and the FBI.
 When they were visited by former detective Mark Fuhrman, who told them in no uncertain terms that Caylee was dead and not missing, George was on board.
-He even had a huge blow up with Casey in front of witnesses where he pushed her against the wall and demanded to know where his granddaughter was.
-But it was short-lived as Cindy read him the riot act and told him to leave Casey alone and get out of the house.

 So George joined the Liar’s Club to please his wife and save his daughter from facing her responsibilities.
 And then came Jose Baez, the president of the Liar’s Club, or the treasurer, depending on how you look at it.